Data for researchers: Extracted text from more than 72,000 FDA medical device 510(k) summaries

 Footnotes

 1. Upon initial publication, this dataset included more than 72,000 510(k) summary packages.
-This includes De Novos, where the reclassification order is used as the summary.↩︎
+This includes De Novos, where the reclassification order was used as the summary.
+Earlier versions of this dataset did not include clearance packages for 510(k)s where a 510(k) Statement was used.↩︎

 2. Upon initial publication, this dataset included more than 494,000 pages.↩︎